dariadi-amdjed/dariadi-amdjed/README.md

 - 🏫 High school student with a strong focus on **Artificial Intelligence**, **Machine Learning**, and **Robotics**.
 - 🔬 Member of **The New York Academy of Sciences (NYAS) Junior Academy**, collaborating on global research challenges.
-- 🛠️ Passionate about designing practical AI frameworks and embedded hardware-software systems.
+- 🛠️ Passionate about designing practical AI frameworks and systems.
 - 🎯 Currently building research foundations, expanding my technical skill set, and exploring open-source projects.

 ---